New Year's Fireworks, Parties, and Your Pet

 Pheromones are unique chemical substances produced by animals and play a role in establishing feelings of wellbeing and emotional stability.
 Adaptil for dogs and Feliway for cats are synthetic versions that are safe, odourless and easy to use.
 In some cases, anti-anxiety medication may be required for pets displaying signs of a phobia such as salivating, shaking, pacing, and destructive behaviour.

 Similar to 'swaddling' a baby in a blanket, anxiety wraps like the ThunderShirt work by applying gentle pressure to the torso, helping to reduce stress and fear.
-Available for both dogs and cats, these are safe and very easy to use.

 There are a range of nutraceuticals which may have a calming effect on dogs and cats who experience noise phobia or anxiety.
 These calming aids or prescription medication should be administered at least 30 minutes prior to the fireworks.
 Our top recommendations for calming supplements include:

 a) Zylkene - a great natural anxiety supplement available for both cats and dogs.
 This easy-to-give capsule contains a natural product derived from casein, a protein found in milk.
 Casein is a molecule known for calming newborns during breastfeeding.